Bit depth is an enormously important facet of computer systems. In simple terms, bit-depth expresses the number of bits in a byte.

 As a general rule ...

-It is possible for a single program to handle different media files of different bit depths simultaneously.
+It is possible for a single application to handle different media files of different bit depths simultaneously.
 For example ...
-Director can replay audio, display images and play video files of different bit depths.
+Flash can replay audio, display images and play video files each with a different bit-depth.

 Click here to read how bit-depth effects quality in an audio file.